 May 1st, 2017 – By: William Larsen – Civilians News – “News For All Views” – Metaphorical Physics – Where Math Meets Theology –

 Many people become eerily bored, when confronted with mathematics….

 Let me start over…….

-Many in the Western world, consider Einstein as the most intelligent human, to ever walk on the planet Earth.
-This opinion is common, for a variety of reasons.
-In particular, this opinion has been held, despite the fact, that since his passing, much of Einstein’s work has been overtaken by modern science.
-Nevertheless, Einstein is still regarded as the “smartest man in human history,” for a variety of reasons.
+For the better part of a century, many in the western world have considered Einstein to be the smartest human-being, ever to walk the Earth.
+This opinion is commonly held for a variety of reasons.
+In particular, this opinion has held strong among mainstream science, despite the fact that since his passing, much of Einstein’s work has been overtaken by modern science.
+Nevertheless, Einstein is still regarded as the, “smartest man in human history,” for a variety of reasons.

 But what makes someone smart?
 And furthermore, what truly differentiates great minds?
 Or in this case, the greatest minds.

-But why do inventors and physicists, get so much credit for being great thinkers?
-What about people in other fields?
+But why do inventors and physicists…. get so much credit for being great thinkers?
+What about other fields?
 Are there not equally great minds, in other fields?
 What about people in; politics, military leadership, arts, music, athletics and even architecture?….
 Why are physicists and inventors, so often credited as histories greatest minds?

 I’ll tell you why right now…………